-Removing tree limbs up to a height of 6 feet and cutting out unnecessary undergrowth will enhance wind movement and reduce the potential for disease.
+Removing tree limbs to a height of at least 6 feet and cutting out unnecessary undergrowth will enhance wind movement and reduce the potential for disease.
 Selective pruning of the tree's crown will open the canopy and allow more light to reach the turfgrass.
 Removing dead and diseased limbs can enhance the health and appearance of the tree if pruning is done selectively and with care.
 Avoid severe pruning.

 Tree-root pruning also aids in lawn performance, but care must be taken not to injure desirable trees.
 Maples, beeches, oaks, and certain evergreens are very sensitive to extensive root pruning.
 Roots should be cut cleanly, and no more than 40 percent of the functioning roots should be removed at one time.
 Supplemental irrigation and fertilization help reduce the harmful effects of root pruning.

 Do not permit leaves to accumulate on the new lawn.
 As leaves fall, they become layered and create a mat that blocks light, air, and water movement.
 Remove leaves frequently until the grass is established.
 Some seedlings may be torn out by the rake; however, more seedlings will be lost if the leaves remain.
 Once the lawn is established and if the mat is not too thick, the leaves can be mulched with a lawn mower.
 The mulch will decay and add organic matter to the soil.
 However, if the cover is too heavy, it is best to remove the leaves.